HP Pavilion dv9000 series: Operating systems

-For drivers, the fingerprint scanner drivers with DigitalPersona only works with 32-bit versions of Windows, however 64-bit driver packs are available (see the "Windows 10" section below).
-The (laptop-only) video drivers for Windows 7 from Nvidia's site can also be used, however version 341.81 (released August 15, 2015) and later is not recommended for models equipped with the GeForce 8600M GS graphics chips due to sleep and hibernation problems.
+For drivers, the fingerprint scanner drivers with DigitalPersona only works with 32-bit versions of Windows, but 64-bit driver packs are available (see the "Windows 10" section below).
+The (laptop-only) video drivers for Windows 7 from Nvidia's site can also be used; however, version 341.81 (released August 15, 2015) and later is not recommended for models equipped with the GeForce 8600M GS graphics chips due to sleep and hibernation problems.
 The last known good version of the graphics drivers as of 1 August 2018 is version 332.21 from December 19, 2013.
 This version is particularly important for 32-bit OSes with PAE enabled, as PAE support is broken on later 32-bit drivers.
 Version 179.48 of the graphics drivers is recommended for models equipped with integrated Nvidia graphics chips, and is also the latest version.

-Also, some drivers (such as the graphics, sound and modem drivers) may have to be installed manually as the installer on some drivers will not be able to detect drivers for the correct operating system that is being used, however they will still work.
+Also, some drivers (such as the graphics, sound and modem drivers) may have to be installed manually as the installer on some drivers will not be able to detect drivers for the correct operating system that is being used, but they will still work.
 This is achieved by bypassing the installer and then extracting the files from them using file archiver programs such as WinZip or WinRAR so that they can be installed directly via Device Manager.

 An SSD is preferably (but highly) recommended for better performance in modern times; see the "hardware" section below for more information about SSDs.